rvennam/istio101/workshop/exercise-3/README.md

     kubectl apply -f guestbook-deployment.yaml
     ```

-These commands will inject the Istio Envoy sidecar into the guestbook pods, as well as deploy the Guestbook app on to the Kubernetes cluster.
+These commands deploy the Guestbook app on to the Kubernetes cluster.
+Since we enabled automation sidecar injection, these pods will be also include an Envoy sidecar as they are started in the cluster.
 Here we have two versions of deployments, a new version (`v2`) in the current directory, and a previous version (`v1`) in a sibling directory.
 They will be used in future sections to showcase the Istio traffic routing capabilities.

 2. Create the guestbook service.